DistrictOfJoban/Joban-Client-Mod/README.md

   </a>
 </p>

-Joban Client Mod is an addon mod for the **Minecraft Transit Railway 4.0**, adding various blocks, from **Emergency stop button**, **Helpline** to fully customizable Passenger Information Display System and more!
+Joban Client Mod is an addon mod for the **Minecraft Transit Railway 4.0**, adding various blocks from **Emergency stop button**, **Helpline** to fully customizable Passenger Information Display System and more!

-This is an experimental rewrite of the Joban Client Mod from scratch.
+This repository contains the source code for Joban Client Mod.
-It is currently not production ready yet and contains many changes (Including block ids) from Joban Client Mod v1 series which may not be migrated properly to v2.

-Prebuilt jar of the mod can be found in the [action tab](https://github.com/DistrictOfJoban/Joban-Client-Mod/actions).
-Use with caution!

 ## Links
 - [Website](https://www.joban.org/jcm)